Anchormen/sql4es/README.md

 The sql4es driver can be used by adding the jar file, found within the releases directory of the project, to the tool/application used and load the driver with name '***nl.anchormen.sql4es.jdbc.ESDriver***'.
 The driver expects an URL with the following format: ***jdbc:sql4es://host:port/index?params***.

 - host: the hostname or ip of one of the es hosts (required)
-- port: an optional the portnumber to use for the transport client (default is 9300)
+- port: an optional the port number to use for the transport client (default is 9300)
 - index: the optional index to set active within the driver.
 Most statements like SELECT, DELETE and INSERT require an active index (also see USE [index/alias] statement below).
 It is however possible to create new indices, types and aliases without an active index.
 - params: an optional set of parameters used to influence the internals of the driver (specify additional hosts, maximum number of documents to fetch in a single request etc).
 See the Configuration section of this readme for a description of all parameters.